jrsawvel/Wren/docs/wren-webmention.md

 Webmention links get inserted into the .txt file, and the HTML page gets rebuilt.
 But the site owner can edit the page, like any other Wren post, and the site owner can moderate out (delete) any unacceptable posts.
 The site owner can split the webmentions across multiple pages if the main page gets too big.

+By default, the webmentions info will get inserted into the .txt file from oldest to youngest.
+To reverse the list of webmentions from youngest to oldest by date, then add the comment line `<!-- insert -->` to the .txt file, possibly  below the text input fields, shown below.
+The new webmention will be added below the insert comment line, and then the rest of the webmentions will follow in the youngest to oldest order.

 Include the following HTML into the webmentions page that's associated with the file mentioned in the YAML file or in another post:

     <form markdown="1" action="/wren/webmention" method="post">